popoloni/covid19/README.md

 2020-04-05 by [Enrico Papalini](https://www.linkedin.com/in/enricopapalini/)

 A [printable version](Article.pdf) of this article, updated to 4 April 2020.
+On this repository results are updated daily at about 19:00 CEST.

 Introduction
 -------